AcademiaNet

-AcademiaNet is an international database containing profiles of women scientists.
+AcademiaNet was an international database containing profiles of women scientists.
 It is a non-profit project with the goal to raise the share of women in leadership positions in academia.
 AcademiaNet was initiated in 2010 in Germany by the Robert Bosch Stiftung and the publishing house "Spektrum der Wissenschaft".
-The Swiss National Science Foundation assumed responsibility of the platform in 2020.
+The Swiss National Science Foundation assumed responsibility of the platform in 2020, but shut it down in September 2025.

 Goals and functions

 The share of women professors and executives at research institutions across Europe is low and rising only slowly.
 AcademiaNet is a resource aimed at facilitating the search for women researchers in view of academic appointments or as conference speakers, experts on scientific committees or peer reviewers.
 A search function allows users to find the registered scientists according to their field or discipline.

 As opposed to databases such as "Request a Woman in STEMM" by 500 Women Scientists or "WiLS database of women in science", women cannot create their own profile on AcademiaNet; they need to be nominated by a scientific partner based on clearly defined criteria.